 Newborn Service Staff

-Dr. Lisa Stellwagen is the Medical Director of Newborn Service working along side faculty Drs.
-Julie John-Rolfes, Tia Hubbard and Michelle Left.
+Dr. Tia Hubbard is the Medical Director of Newborn Service working along side Michelle Leff.
 The newborn doctors care for well and mildly ill newborns in a family-centered care environment.
 The care center staff also includes neonatal nurse practitioner (NNPs) Alison Wolf, Zohar McMurtry, and Emily Golden, as well as, several dedicated nurses, technicians, and other healthcare professionals.